treefungus/treefungus/README.md

-### Hi there.
-Currently learning some NLP, specifically text parsing, and regexp generally.
+### Currently learning some NLP, specifically text parsing, and regexp generally.
 Do some basic python scripting, now wrapinng my head around classes and nltk module.
 Below are pet projects.

 <!--
 **treefungus/treefungus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.